jnguyen4103/CSE-3902-Project/README.md

 Not all of the HUD is implemented but some of it to allow use for the pickups.<br/>

 ## Sprint 5 Ideas:
+  1. Zombies that can follow player into the rooms (Charging Zombie, Exploding Zombie and Regular Zombie)
+  2. 5 extra rooms.
+  3. Second dungeon and a blue link corresponding to it.
+It has transitions and some monsters will destroyable walls.
+Will populate with locked doors, enemies etc.  Go to dungeon2 by picking up a triforce.
+  4. Third dungeon and a black link corresponding to it.
+It has walls, blocks and transitions to each room.
+Go to dugeon3 by picking up either two triforces or the skull.
+  5. Added two new songs.
+The two songs will correlate to the dungeons that they change to respectively.
+  6. Implement a gun weapon.
+  7. "CHEATS": cheats to give 50 keys, 50 bombs to the player, restore player health to , and Numpad 0-4 is available for cheatsull, and speed up link/restore original speed.
+Cheats are accessed using Ctrl+Numpad, and numpad 0-4 is available for cheats.

 ## Tools Used:
 ### For Burndown Chart: